pensjonatus/flash-fiction/blog/got-a-text.md

 ---
-title: 'Got a Text'
+title: Got a Text
 date: '2016-08-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I got a text this morning which said: "Please, please tell me there is a chance